 An annual retainer of \$24,000 is paid to each director.
-Furthermore, director's fees of \$1,500 are paid for attendance at each meeting of the Board of Directors, meeting of Audit committee and meeting of Compensation committee.
-Employees of the Corporation holding a director's seat are not entitled to receive such remuneration.
+Furthermore, directors' fees of \$1,500 are paid for attendance at each meeting of the Board of Directors, each meeting of the Audit Committee and each meeting of the Compensation Committee.

-Additional annual fees of \$4,000 are paid to the Chair of each of the Audit Committee, the Compensation Committee and for the Lead director position.
-Annual fees of \$5,000 are paid to the members of the Audit Committee and the Compensation Committee.
+Additional annual fees of \$22,000 are paid to the Chair of the Board, \$4,000 are paid to the Chair of the Audit Committee and \$4,000 are paid to the Chair of the Compensation Committee.
+Further, annual fees of \$5,000 are paid to each member of the Audit Committee and the Compensation Committee.